 Location: 69-73 Hall Street, Bondi Beach

-Room types: studio and one and two and (1x) three-bedroom apartments can accommodate a max of 6 people, two bedroom apartments have two bathrooms. full-size kitchen and laundry facilities in apartments.
+Room types: studio and one and two and (1x) three-bedroom apartments can accommodate a max of 6 people, two bedroom apartments have two bathrooms. a full-size kitchen and laundry facilities in apartments.

 Kid-friendly facilities: unlimited wifi for up to 4 devices, children’s TV channels, pool, small gym, shops and cafes at the door, babysitting service available.

 Dining Tips: Don’t miss the old time fav the Gertrude and Alice bookshop/cafe around the corner and be sure to treat yourself to a Gelato from Messina (Pandan and coconut is my pick)

 So there you have my thoughts on the best options for family hotel and apartment accommodation in Sydney.
 If you have any specific questions, please pop over to our Facebook Group and ask us for help.